alejo2198/DogTricksApplication/README.md

 # Dogs Journey

 This application is for Dog lovers.
-If you want to keep track of the tricks your pup has learnt.
+If you want to keep track of the tricks your pup has learned.
 You came to the right place.

 # Running this project
 - Project > DogTricksApplication Properties > Change target framework to 4.7.1 -> Change back to 4.7.2